 - Extend Volume only works when there is adjacent Unallocated space on the right side.

-- Free space shrunk from Logical partition cannot be extended to Primary partition, and vice versa.
+- Free space deleted from Logical partition cannot be extended to Primary partition, Unallocated space can't be extended to any Logical drive.

-To resize Windows 7 volume drives, 3rd-party partition software is better choice.
-There is free partition software for Windows 7, 8 and Windows 10.
+To resize Windows 7 partition, 3rd-party partitioning software is better choice.
+There is free partition software for Windows 7/8/10 home computer users.

 Comparing with Windows Disk Management, partition software has no such limitations, and you can resize disk partition by simply dragging and dropping.
 However, there is potential risk of system damage and data loss.

-Different with other read-only programs, to resize disk partition on Windows 7 (and other versions), partitioning software will modify all parameters of related disk, partition and files.
-In some situations, all files in the partition should be moved to new locations.
+Different with read-only programs, to resize volume in Windows 7 (and other versions), partitioning software will modify all parameters of associated disk, partition and files.
+In some situations, all files in the partition will be moved to new locations.

 If some software internal error or hardware issue (such as power outage) occur during partition resizing, part of the parameters can't be modified or files can't be moved successfully.
 In that case, you cannot boot Windows or lose files of associated partitions.
-So you'd better back up first and select reliable partition software to resize hard disk drives.
+So you'd better back up first and select reliable software to resize partition.

-As the safest partition tool in the market, NIUBI Partition Editor provides 3 technologies to protect system and data.
+As the safest partition tool in the market, NIUBI Partition Editor has innovative technologies to protect system and data.

 Unlike Disk Management that take effect the modification instantly, NIUBI Partition Editor works in its virtual mode before confirmation.
 Operations you do will be listed as pending on bottom left for preview, you can undo the unwanted operations.
 Real disk partition won't be changed until you click Apply to confirm.

-If any software or hardware issue occur while partition resizing, this unique technology helps revert the computer to original status automatically and in a flash.
+If any software or hardware issue occur while resizing partition, this unique technology helps revert the computer to original status automatically and in a flash.
 If it happens, nothing will be changed or lost.

 If you applied incorrect operations, there's no option to cancel them with other software.
-With the help of unique Cancel-at-well technology of NIUBI, you can cancel the ongoing operations without damaging data.
+But with the help of unique Cancel-at-well technology of NIUBI, you can cancel the ongoing operations without damaging data.

 Download NIUBI Partition Editor, you'll see the main window with disk partition structure and other information.

-Steps to resize partition D and C in Windows 7 (32/64 bit) with NIUBI:
+How to resize partition in Windows 7 (32/64 bit) with NIUBI:

-If you drag right border towards left or enter an amount in Unallocated space after, then Unallocated space will be made on the right of drive D.
+If you drag right border towards left or enter an amount in the box of Unallocated space after, then Unallocated space will be made on the right of drive D.

 Step 2: right click drive C and select "Resize/Move Volume", drag right border towards right in the pop-up window to combine the Unallocated space.